Facilities and Services Available for Disabled Guests

 Our Day at Paultons Park

 Now we’re in the park and have sorted all of our access out it’s time to enjoy the park and get on some rides.
-In this section you will find a write up of our day of Paultons park including all the accessibility information of course.
+In this section you will find a write up of our day at Paultons park including all the accessibility information of course.
 So come and enjoy the day with us!

 Tornado springs

-We headed straight to Tornado Springs Paultons Park Newest area.
-I had head reviews online about how well themed this area was and on my goodness the areas theming was definitely the best of any UK park I’ve been to.
-This is something to bear in mind if you’re a fellow sensory avoider to noise.
-The area felt very immersive witch can be a little challenging and lead to sensory overload for me so I wouldn’t recommend heading to Tornado Springs first if you struggle with Immersion.
-I would recommend ear Defenders as I did struggle with the music in the area.
-There were a couple of outdoor play areas with in Tornado Springs along with plenty of seating.
+The area felt very immersive which can be a little challenging and lead to sensory overload for me so I wouldn’t recommend heading to Tornado Springs first if you struggle with Immersion.
+I would recommend ear defenders as I did struggle with the music in the area.
+There were a couple of outdoor play areas within Tornado Springs along with plenty of seating.
 In terms of facilities there were toilets, a gift shop and a restaurant called the Route 83 Diner I detail our experience at Route 83 at the ‘lunch’ part of this blog.

 storm chaser

 In terms of access, the queue assist entrance was well marked and near the exit of the ride as you can see from the photos below.
 There was also lift access available.
 The lift was located next to where you go for a queue assist so follow the signs for queue assist as both the lift and stairs are located next to each other.
-There is nothing to worry about in terms of sensory as you waiting outside and the station was ok as you’re not in the station for long.
+There is nothing to worry about in terms of sensory as you’re waiting outside and the station was ok as you’re not in the station for long.

 Cyclonator

-On the hunt for some more thrills we headed on Cyclnator.
-Clyclonator was quite a forceful flat ride with a 1.2 meters hight Restriction Definitely aimed at older children.
 In terms of access, with a queue assist pass you entered the ride via the exit.
 It’s also worth noting that there were a few steps up to the ride platform.

 windmill towers